rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 amount of spam your mail server receives.
 Relational block lists are either public or private services which track a variety of factors such as known spam IPs, consumer IP subnets, and open proxies that might be used for spam.
-Modern e-mail systems can then make a simple DNS query whenever it receives a connection to determine if that address is a known or likely source of spam.
+Modern email systems can then make a simple DNS query whenever it receives a connection to determine if that address is a known or likely source of spam.